carlonicora/RAW/jinx.md

 ###### Traps

-Ability could benefit by focusing more on the understanding / creation / disarming / improvisation of traps.
+The ability could benefit by focusing more on the understanding/creation/ disarming / improvisation of traps.

 Talent|Required level
 ---|---: